moikle/Phi/README.md

 # Overview

-Takes as input a time series of values (importance or excitation values for example) and returns a time series of estimated Tononi Phi values
+Takes as input a time series of values (importance or excitation values for example) and returns a time series of estimated Tononi Phi values.

+# Main files

 # What is Tononi Phi?